Ed Clark (photographer): Graham Jackson photograph

 When he received a telephone call informing him that President Franklin D. Roosevelt had died, he drove all night from his home in Nashville to Warm Springs, Georgia.
-As the President's body was being taken to the train station, Clark, alone among the swarm of photographers present, noticed United States Navy bandsman Graham W. Jackson, Sr. playing "Goin' Home", one of Roosevelt's favorite tunes, on his accordion as tears ran down his face.
+As the President's body was being taken to the train station, Clark, alone among the swarm of photographers present, noticed United States Navy bandsman Graham W. Jackson Sr. playing "Goin' Home", one of Roosevelt's favorite tunes, on his accordion as tears ran down his face.
+Jackson later recalled, "The photographer stumbled over my foot and looked up.
+He saw my face and saw those tears coming down my cheek, and he just reached around on his shoulder and got one of his cameras and - blip - and thought no more of it."
 The iconic photograph was published full page in the April 17, 1945, issue of Life, capturing the nation's grief.

 Post-war

 In 1945, he was temporarily assigned to the Paris offices.
 At the Nuremberg Trials, Clark photographed Hermann Göring.

 In 1948, a series of photographs documented the gross inequality in educational resources allocated to white versus black children in the West Memphis School District of Arkansas; a single teacher had 100 black students, crammed into a single classroom.
 The Life story led to the construction of a new building for them.

 That same year, Clark was assigned to the Los Angeles bureau, where he became acquainted with Hollywood stars.
 He was the only photographer invited to the wedding reception of Humphrey Bogart and Lauren Bacall.
 Around 1950, a friend told him of a "hot tomato" who had just signed with Twentieth Century-Fox.
 He took a series of pictures of a then unknown Marilyn Monroe which were not published at the time; much later, they came to light during a search of Life's archives.

 He was also in the good graces of presidents.
 He took a portrait of Dwight D. Eisenhower using a Mathew Brady camera.
 On Eisenhower's last day as President, Clark was the only photographer permitted in the Oval Office.
 Another memorable photo showed then Senator John F. Kennedy spending time with his baby daughter Caroline.
 The Kennedys were so pleased with the result that it hung in the Oval Office after he was elected, and Jackie Kennedy asked for 75 copies.

 In 1955, Clark received an unexpected invitation from the Soviet Union.
 He became the first Western photographer allowed behind the Iron Curtain in 30 years.
 The same year, Edward Steichen included his work in MoMA's blockbuster, world-touring The Family of Man exhibition, seen by more than nine million people.

 Due to budgetary cutbacks, Life let go a third of its photographic staff in 1963, Ed Clark among them.
 By then, his vision had become impaired due to a cataract.